Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 ## 3 - Accessing sensitive organisation information

-Agorapulse had various organisational roles with segregated permissions.
+As mentioned previously agorapulse had various organisational roles with segregated permissions.
 One from the list was *guest role* which had no direct access to the *organization* but a few features like *posts to review*,  *likes*, etc. So this was a pretty good attack surface for finding a bunch of privilege escalation issues; at the beginning, We were unable to access various *instinctively vulnerable API paths* using the *credentials of the guest role*, until we came across an API endpoint.

 ```http
 GET /api/organizations/[org-id]?organizationId=[org-id] HTTP/1.1